-Better Plants gives partners priority access to other valuable DOE technical assistance programs that can expand and enhance their energy efficiency efforts.
-By working with their Technical Account Manager, partners can receive guidance for how to access no-cost energy and water assessments, hire top industry trained students, learn more about DOE's Superior Energy Performance® Program, and get professional assistance on identifying opportunities for combined heating and power systems in their facilities.
+Better Plants helps partners access other valuable DOE technical assistance programs that can expand and enhance their energy efficiency efforts.
+By working with their Technical Account Manager, partners can receive assistance in accessing no-cost energy and water assessments, hire top industry trained students, learn more about DOE's Superior Energy Performance® Program, and get professional assistance on identifying opportunities for combined heat and power systems in their facilities.

 Combined heat and power (CHP) is an efficient and clean approach to generating on-site electric power and useful thermal energy from a single fuel source.
-DOE’s CHP Technical Assistance Partnerships (TAPs) are available to help identify CHP market opportunities through vendor, fuel, and technology neutral assessments of CHP viability.
-Additionally CHP TAPs help provide technical assistance to end-users and stakeholders considering CHP, and to help them through the project development process, from initial CHP screening to installation.
+DOE’s CHP Technical Assistance Partnerships (TAPs) are available to help identify CHP market opportunities through vendors, fuel, and technology-neutral assessments of CHP viability.
+Additionally, CHP TAPs help provide technical assistance to end-users and stakeholders considering CHP, and to help them through the project development process, from initial CHP screening to installation.

 The U.S. Department of Energy's 50001 Ready program recognizes facilities and organizations that practice ISO 50001-based energy management.
 The program does not require any external audits or certifications and is a self-paced, no-cost way for organizations to build a culture of structured energy improvement that leads to deeper and sustained savings.
 50001 Ready partners with utilities and other organizations that support and facilitate the implementation of 50001 Ready energy management systems.